VincentDesforges/NPV-calculator/README.md

 ```
 npm install
 ```
-to install all the required dependancies
+to install all the required dependancies.

 You will also need to create a config.json file in the config folder and fill in the following fields: --- XXXX
 ```
 {
   "constants": {
-    "DISCOUNT_RATE": 10,
+    "DISCOUNT_RATE": XX,
-    "TIME_HORIZON": 10
+    "TIME_HORIZON": XX
   },
   "testConstants": {
     "DISCOUNT_RATE": 10,